bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-okta-sso-for-bitrise.md

  8. Head back to Okta's **SAML Settings** and paste the copied URL to the **Single sign on URL** input field.
  9. Type Bitrise at the **Audience URI (SP Entity ID)**.

-    You can download the Okta certificate file now and paste its content in the **Certificate** field on your Bitrise org's **Single Sign On** page.
+    You can download the Okta certificate file now and paste its content in the **Certificate** field on your Bitrise Organization's **Single Sign On** page.
 Even easier if you leave it for later as you will need the **Identity provider sign-on URL** from Okta anyway.
 You will fetch this while configuring Bitrise as a SAML app.

     ![](/img/saml-settings-okta.jpg)
 10. Click **Next**.